Structure, Functionality, and Bioceramics - Design Principles for High Performance

 ax2.axhline(y=0.95, color='red', linestyle='--', linewidth=1, label='Target (95%)')

-ax2.set_xlabel('time (hours)', fontsize=12)
+ax2.set_xlabel('Time (hours)', fontsize=12)

 ax2.set_ylabel('Conversion', fontsize=12)